Skip to main content

 The GPL v2 falls into the “strong copyleft” category, while the Mozilla Public License 2.0 is what’s known as “weak copyleft” or “file based copyleft.”
 Users can add on to the originally licensed code to create an aggregate work, then sublicense those additions.
 Basically, a larger work that includes the licensed code can be distributed without disclosing the source code of the additions.
 Modifications of any existing files, however, must be released under GPL 2.

-GPL v2 vs. Eclipse Public License (EPL)
+What's the Difference Between GPL v2 and the Eclipse Public License (EPL)?

 Like the Mozilla Public License 2.0, the EPL is a weak copyleft license.
 But it also comes with a few requirements that go beyond those of the GPL v2.
 For example, the EPL states that if you use the code in commercial software and that software becomes the subject of a lawsuit or damages, you’re required to defend and/or compensate the EPL contributor(s).